FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-navigation.md

 ### 'header'

 The **header** template is used in your first level of the navigation.
 This allows you to style the Header differently than all following elements.
 You can define different Layouts inside the navigation element.
-For example, if you want to display the `'recordCount'` inside a normal element, but not in the header:
+For example, if you want to display the `recordCount` inside a normal element, but not in the header:

 ```html
 <style>